Overview of UCLA

 UCLA Research and Administrative Units

-- The Clinical Trials Administration Office (CTAO), a part of the David Geffen School of Medicine, negotiates agreements with pharmaceutical, biotechnology and medical device companies to test new drugs, devices, diagnostics and treatments (test article) or comparisons of approved test articles to assess their safety, efficacy, benefits, costs, adverse reactions and/or outcomes in human subjects.
-CTAO also provides coverage analysis, study initiation services, and support for the ResearchConnect project.
+- The UCLA Office of Clinical Research, a part of the David Geffen School of Medicine, negotiates agreements with pharmaceutical, biotechnology and medical device companies to test new drugs, devices, diagnostics and treatments (test article) or comparisons of approved test articles to assess their safety, efficacy, benefits, costs, adverse reactions and/or outcomes in human subjects.
+UCLA Office of Clinical Research also provides coverage analysis, study initiation services, and support for the ResearchConnect project.

 - The Human Research Policy Board (HRPB) is an administrative board charged with reviewing and recommending policies that affect the protection of human research subjects and is advisory to and appointed by the Executive Vice Chancellor.
 The HRPB is not authorized to accept or consider appeals of Institutional Review Board decisions.
 It is a standing committee composed of the Chairs of each of the five IRB panels, the Institutional Official/Vice Chancellor for Research, the Associate Vice Chancellor for Research, the Assistant Vice Chancellor for Research Policy and Compliance, the Vice Chancellor for Legal Affairs, six distinguished faculty, an Academic Senate Observer and the OHRPP Director.
 One of the six distinguished faculty is a representative of the Jonsson Comprehensive Cancer Center.
 Others may be invited to or request to attend the meeting to provide additional expertise or perspectives.
 The HRPB typically meets two to three times a year.
 At least yearly it reviews an annual report of the OHRPP that describes its performance measures, accomplishments the previous year and planned improvements for the coming year.